Digital Humanities Commons

 - To understand digital culture—historically, theoretically, aesthetically, and generatively

-Beginning Fall 2013 and each fall thereafter, the Simpson Center will issue a call for proposals inviting UW faculty and graduate students working on their dissertations to apply either on an individual basis or in teams to the Digital Humanities Commons.
-Where research in the humanities is often undertaken by a single scholar, the Commons will enable faculty and graduate students to collaborate with each other on projects as well as with designers, information technologists, and librarians.
-In particular we encourage applications from people who are interested in using the multimodal platform Scalar, currently under development at the University of Southern California.
+UW faculty and dissertators are eligible to apply either on an individual basis or in teams to the Digital Humanities Commons every fall.
+Where research in the humanities is often undertaken by a single scholar, the Commons enables faculty and graduate students to collaborate with each other on projects as well as with designers, information technologists, and librarians.
+Applications from scholars using the open source multimodal authoring and publishing platform Scalar are particularly encouraged; the Simpson Center is an affiliate of the Alliance for Networking Visual Culture, which developed Scalar.
+Review additional eligibility and application information.

-Up to eight scholars—four faculty and four doctoral students—will be selected; they will be required to be in residence for eight weeks during the summer and will meet periodically to share their research.
-In addition to summer salary, each person will have a research budget that can be used for expenses such as hourly support and software.
-For faculty, we anticipate offering $7,500 in summer salary and $2,500 as a research budget; for doctoral students, we anticipate offering $5,500 in summer salary and $1,250 as a research budget.
+Up to 8 scholars—4 faculty and 4 doctoral students—will be selected each year; they will be required to be in residence for 6-8 weeks during the summer and will meet weekly to share their research.
+In addition to summer salary, each will have a research budget that can be used for expenses such as hourly support and software.

 The Advisory and Selection Committee for the 2014 Digital Humanities Commons consists of Kirsten Foot (Communication), Tyler Fox (Information Technology), Ray Jonas (History), Ann Lally (Digital Initiatives, UW Libraries), Brian Reed (English), and Kathleen Woodward (Simpson Center).